chrisgrieser/finder-vim-mode/README.md

 ## Build
 Karabiner plugins are essentially hotkey configurations in form of a JSON file.
-Since the amount of configurations for this plugin is rather large, the resulting JSON file ~8000 lines.
-To make that manageable, this plugin is written in YAML, where features such as [anchors and aliases](https://www.linode.com/docs/guides/yaml-anchors-aliases-overrides-extensions/) reduce the lines of code to only ~1300 lines.
+The amount of configurations for this plugin is rather large; the resulting JSON file is ~8000 lines of code.
+To make that ankommt manageable, this plugin is written in YAML where features such as [anchors and aliases](https://www.linode.com/docs/guides/yaml-anchors-aliases-overrides-extensions/) reduce the lines of code to ~1300.

 If you want to fork this plugin, it is recommended to work with the YAML file and "compile" it to the [JSON required by